M9star/Automatic-tomato-harvesting-with-Machine-learning/README.md

 capabilities presents a promising approach.
 Our project aims to design and implement an autonomous tomato harvesting robot with a 6-degrees-of-freedom (6DOF) robotic arm, enabling precise and gentle fruit detachment to minimize damage and waste.
-At its core lies a sophisticated deep learning neural network, a lightweight model tailored to meet the realtime application requirements of CNNs in low-cost embedded systems such as IoT applications.
+At its core lies a sophisticated deep learning neural network, a lightweight model tailored to meet the real time application requirements of CNNs in low-cost embedded systems such as IoT applications.
 Employing the state-of-the-art YOLOv4 tiny object detection with the Darknet framework, the system accurately identifies and locates unripe, semi-ripe, and ripe tomatoes in the field, surpassing traditional methods and ensuring efficient and accurate harvesting.